likhithsyadav18/likhithssyadavsai18/README.md

 # likhithssyadavsai18
-Coding on Elements of Programming in Java
+Coding on Elements of Programming in Python

 Section 1:  Primitive Types